Egg whites are low in calories and cholesterol but high in protein. They provide fewer nutrients compared with whole

-However, if you are on a very strict reduced-calorie diet, have a family history of high cholesterol and heart disease or you already have high levels of cholesterol, then egg whites may be a healthier choice for you.
+However, if you’re on a very strict reduced-calorie diet, have a family history of high cholesterol and heart disease, or already have high levels of cholesterol, then egg whites may be a healthier choice.

 Egg whites are lower in calories than whole eggs.
 However, they also lack many of the beneficial nutrients found in egg yolks.

 Egg whites are a high-protein, low-calorie food.

 Yet for most people, there aren't many benefits to choosing egg whites over whole eggs, as whole eggs provide you with many more beneficial nutrients.

 That said, for some people — particularly those who need to limit their cholesterol intake or are trying to lose weight — egg whites can be a healthy food choice.